samullen/samullen.github.io/_posts/articles/2017-03-23-the-high-cost-of-technical-debt.md

-+++
+---
-title = "The High Cost of Technical Debt" description = "Technical debt is costing your projects and company more than you realize.
+title: "The High Cost of Technical Debt"
+description: "Technical debt is costing your projects and company more than you realize.
 Like fiscal debt, technical debt can be paid down, and it's imperative that you do.
-There's more at stake than a little bit of low quality code." date = "2017-03-23T13:12:32-05:00" author = "Samuel Mullen" tags = ["legacy code","technical debt"]
+There's more at stake than a little bit of low quality code."
-+++
+date: "2017-03-23T13:12:32-05:00"
+author: "Samuel Mullen"
+tags: ["legacy code","technical debt"]
+---

 Being in debt is a horrible feeling, and the deeper the debt you're in, the worse that feeling gets.
 It's suffocating and many, refusing to acknowledge they're gasping for air, allow themselves to become more and more constricted.